EFFECTIVE DATE: May 05, 2022

 - Card mask.

-These are basic payment details necessary for the cooperation with most online shops and services.
+These are basic payment details necessary for cooperation with most online shops and services.
 Accept that Our Website can partially collect Your payment details and technical data.
 Our Clients provide most of the information intentionally.

 PERSONAL INFORMATION USE AND DISCLOSURE

-We rely on Your personal information to provide you with the marketing information and special offers depending on your preferences.
+We rely on Your personal information to provide you with marketing information and special offers depending on your preferences.